taiconley/trading/backend/src/services/optimizer/README.md

 - When grid search is too expensive

 **Example:** Test 100 random combinations instead of 625 grid combinations

+### Bayesian Optimization (Optuna)
+Uses past results to intelligently suggest promising parameters.

+**Pros:**
+- Much more efficient than random/grid search
+- Learns from each iteration to focus on promising regions
+- Excellent for expensive objective functions (like backtests)
+- Handles constraints intelligently
+- Often finds near-optimal solutions in far fewer iterations

+**Cons:**
+- Results vary between runs (use --seed for reproducibility)
+- Slightly more overhead per iteration
+- No guarantee of finding global optimum

+**Best For:**
+- Expensive objective functions (backtesting)
+- Limited iteration budget (10-50 iterations)
+- Many parameters with large ranges
+- When you need good results quickly

+**Example:** Find near-optimal parameters in 20-30 iterations instead of 625 grid combinations

+**How It Works:**
+- Builds a probabilistic model of the objective function
+- Uses acquisition functions to balance exploration vs exploitation
+- Automatically prunes unpromising trials early
+- Handles discrete and continuous parameters

 ## Objective Functions